Unconventional Superconductivity in UTe2: Superconductivity

 Another attempt was made by studying the evolution under pressure of both transitions \cite{Thomas2020}.
 However, the weakness of the specific heat jump at the upper transition above a few kbars renders the identification of the second transition quite uncertain toward zero pressure, and the proposed evolution of the two transitions will not convince a sceptic.
 The most recent work done by the same group \cite{Thomas2021} explores the possibility of determining the pressure evolution of both transitions from the thermal dilatation measurement at zero pressure, using Ehrenfest relations:

-Experimentally, the difficulty is to measure precisely the volume thermal expansion jump $\Delta \alpha$ at $\Tsc$ (requiring a measurement in the three crystallographic directions, with possible opposite signs, and sample dimensions smaller along the $c$-axis) and the specific heat jump, on samples where a double transition is usually associated with a rather strong broadening of the transitions.
-It was claimed in \cite{Thomas2021} that an opposite sign was detected for the pressure evolution of both transitions, which would be reliable, even if the absolute values of the slopes is not so reliable (owing to the experimental difficulties just mentioned above).
-However, like for the direct pressure of the field measurements, a serious improvement on the sample quality is required to confirm this claim, and have convincing support for the intrinsic nature of this double transition.
-In the course of writing this review, a new version of this work has been put on arXiv \cite{Thomas2021a}, with more systematic measurements on samples from different batches, and is now claiming that the double transition at ambient pressure in their samples is arising purely from sample inhomogeneities.
+Experimentally, a difficulty is to measure precisely the volume thermal expansion jump $\Delta \alpha$ at $\Tsc$ (requiring a measurement in the three crystallographic directions, with possible opposite signs, and sample dimensions smaller along the $c$-axis) and the specific heat jump, on samples where a double transition is usually associated with a rather strong broadening of the transitions.
+If it was initially claimed in \cite{Thomas2021} that an opposite sign was detected for the pressure evolution of both transitions, a second version of the work corrected this view, evidencing that the thermal dilation set-up was sensitive local spatial variation of the transition temperature inside the crystal.
+Hence, the last version of this paper now supports an extrinsic origin for the double transition, arising purely from sample inhomogeneities.
+It also announces an erratum to the specific heat work of Ref.\cite{Thomas2020}, and present new data showing a parallel pressure dependence of both transitions in three samples, from 0~GPa up to 1.5~GPa.
+By contrast, this work does support again an intrinsic origin for the double transition appearing under pressure above 0.3~GPa.

-Essentially, the experimental difficulty are the broad transitions on samples with double transitions, and/or the weak amplitude of one of the two transitions.
-And certainly, there is room for sample improvement; as explained in \cite{Thomas2021, Cairns2020}, the differences in the samples is expected to arise from a difference in sample stoichiometry, which is indeed most difficult to control reproducibility in chemical vapor transport synthesis of systems which are not line compounds (UPt$_3$ has a congruent melting).
+Certainly, this issue underlines that there is still a requirement of sample improvement.
+As explained in \cite{Thomas2021, Cairns2020}, the differences in the samples is expected to arise from a difference in sample stoichiometry, which is indeed most difficult to control reproducibly in chemical vapor transport synthesis of systems which are not line compounds (UPt$_3$ has a congruent melting).
 This is certainly a most urgent problem to be solved, together with the availability of high quality crystals with large enough dimensions along the $c$-axis.